-- Accelerate the vehicle to about five miles per hour. - Push the brake pedal firmly.

-Check to see if the vehicle pulls to one side or the other.
+- Accelerate the vehicle to about five miles per hour. - ✓ Push the brake pedal firmly. - Check to see if the vehicle pulls to one side or the other.
 If the vehicle pulls to one side or the other when the brakes are activated, it could mean they are out of adjustment or be an indication of some other mechanical problem.
-You should have them checked out as soon as possible.

-Any unusual brake pedal "feel" or delayed stopping action should be checked out before you travel.
+You should have them checked out as soon as possible. - ✓ Any unusual brake pedal "feel" or delayed stopping action should be checked out before you travel.

-Special Note: The Trolley Valve (Johnson Bar) is a modulating valve used to apply the spring brakes on a trailer gradually.
-The valve is activated by pulling down on a spring loaded handle located on the steering column or dashboard of some trucks/tractors.
+Special Note: In many truck/tractors equipped with air brakes, the Trailer Spring Brake Modulating Valvealso known as a Trolley Valve or "Johnson Bar" is a modulating valve used to apply the spring brakes on a trailer gradually.

+The valve is activated by pulling down on a spring loaded handle usually located on the steering column or dashboard.
 It is spring loaded so the driver will have a feel for the braking action.
 The more he/she moves the control lever, the harder the spring brakes come on.
 The system allows drivers to activate and control the spring brakes if the service brakes fail.
-Drivers should test the system by; releasing the parking brake(s); pulling the Trolley Valve handle all the way down, and gently pulling against the brake to make sure it will hold the vehicle.
+Drivers should test the system by releasing the parking brake(s); pulling the Trolley Valve handle all the way down, and gently pulling against the brake to make sure it will hold the vehicle.